AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 >[!NOTE]
 >
-> * Update the name to a simple text as user-provided name.
+> * Update the name to a simple text as a user-provided name.
 > * The **Style** tab of **Form Creation Wizard** displays the same theme name as present in the `package.json` file.

 ### 4. Rename the env_template file {#creating-env-file-theme-folder}